johnbensnyder/ScaledYOLOv4/README.md

 python -m torch.distributed.launch --nproc_per_node 4 train.py --batch-size 64 --img 896 896 --data coco.yaml --cfg yolov4-p5.yaml --weights 'runs/exp0_yolov4-p5/weights/last.pt' --sync-bn --device 0,1,2,3 --name yolov4-p5 --resume
 ```

+## SageMaker

+This model can be trained via Amazon SageMaker.

+You first need to build the Docker image in the `docker` directory.
+The image is based on the Nvidia PyTorch 22.05 image, with PyTorch 1.12.
+We add SageMaker and computer vision tools, as well as the drivers to use Amazon's elastic fabric adapter for fast distributed training.
+The `build_docker.sh` script will build the image, and push the result to ECR.
+You need to supply the script with an ECR repo, and an image tag.
+For example, `./build_docker my-repo pytorch-yolo-image`.

+Once the image is built, you can test it on your current instance using the `run_docker.sh` script.
+You may need to modify the `-v /home/ec2-user/SageMaker/data/:/opt/ml/input/data/` to point to your COCO data.

+The `Launch_SageMaker.ipynb` notebook includes instructions for launching a SageMaker training job.

 ## Citation

 ```